 Additional bibliographic resources are used when appropriate.
 Agencies are contacted for documents that are not available through the Federal Library Depository Program.
 The library maintains a deposit account with GPO for purchase of materials that may not otherwise be available.

-The library is a member of ACLCP (Associated of College Libraries of Central Pennsylvania) which includes reciprocal borrowing agreements and participation in a union list.
-Several libraries in ACLCP are government depositories.
 The Government Documents staff is a member of the Central Pennsylvania Documents Group.
 As part of the Pennsylvania State University, the library also has borrowing privileges with various libraries of the Penn State University campuses.

 Government Documents materials which circulate are included in the Library's Interlibrary Loan Service.